birryree/cloudformer/README.md

 The `conf.py` file has some limited configuration options that you can specify (for stuff like name of the VPC and the `/16` CIDR block prefix you want, as well as whether or not subnets are private or public).

+The configuration file is optional unncessary as default settings are specified in `config.py`.

 # Building scripts

 It's easiest to use `virtualenv` run this (so I don't pollute your environment).